saveryanov/cordova-playground/README.md

 ### Local storage page ###

-Here the results of experiments with local storage values.
-I made simple form with two input fields for setting/removing values in local storage.
+Results of experiments with local storage values.
+At this page you can see a simple form with two input fields for setting/removing values in local storage by key.

 ![Local storage tab](https://github.com/saveryanov/cordova-playground/blob/master/screenshots/local-storage-tab.png?raw=true)